-Subsequent Events - A Roth 401k feature was implemented into the Plan effective January 1, 2014.
-Roth 401k employee contributions are made on an after-tax basis.
-The Company match will apply to the Roth 401k contributions.
+Roth 401(k) Option - A Roth 401(k) feature was implemented into the Plan effective January 1, 2014.
+Roth 401(k) employee contributions are made on an after-tax basis.
+The Company match will apply to the Roth 401(k) contributions.

-Subsequent events were evaluated through June 20, 2014, the date the financial statements were issued.
+Subsequent Events - Subsequent events were evaluated through June 17, 2015, the date the financial statements were issued.